 - Garth Brooks’ “Stronger Than Me” (He debuted this song for the first time to his wife, Trisha Yearwood, who hadn’t even heard it yet.
 It was beautiful and I did cry)

 - Pistol Annies’ “Got My Name Changed Back”

 My Favorite Outfits

 The red carpet was absolutely phenomenal and everyone looked so beautiful.
-I’m not a fan of the “best and worst dressed” lists because why do we have to slam artists for what we think doesn’t look good.
-It’s all subjective and hurtful, so I just wanted to share a few of my personal favorites instead!
+I’m not a fan of the “best and worst dressed” lists.
+Why do we have to slam artists for what we think doesn’t look good?
+It’s all subjective and hurtful.
+I wanted to share a few of my personal favorites instead!

-Despite the lack of female representation this year, I did love the show and the performances.
+Despite the lack of women representation this year, I did enjoy the show.
 There is something about country music that is so electrifying and inspiring to me.
-I know this sort of recap is a bit different than what I do – I typically just stick to my Bachelor recaps – but like I’ve mentioned before I want to start incorporating more posts about my other interests and one of those driving passions is writing about country music!
+I know this sort of recap is a bit different than what I do – I typically just stick to my Bachelor recaps – but I want to start incorporating more of my other interests.
+And one of those driving passions is writing about country music!